gohugoio/hugo/content/content-management/url-management.md

 ## Permalinks

-By default, content is laid out into the target `publishdir` (public) namespace matching its layout within the `contentdir` hierarchy.
-The `permalinks` [site configuration][] option allows you to adjust this on a per-section basis.
+By default, a Hugo-built site is laid out into the target `publishdir` specified in your [site configuration][configuration].
+The directories created at build time for a section reflect the position of the content's directory within the `content` folder. namespace matching its layout within the `contentdir` hierarchy.
+The `permalinks` option in your [site configuration][] allows you to adjust the  directory paths (i.e., the URLs) on a per-section basis.
 This will change where the files are written to and will change the page's internal "canonical" location, such that template references to `.RelPermalink` will honor the adjustments made as a result of the mappings in this option.

+{{% note "Default Publish and Content Folders" %}}
+These examples use the default values for `publishDir` and `contentDir`; i.e., `publish` and `content`, respectively.
+You can override the default values in your [site's `config` file](/getting-started/configuration/).
+{{% /note %}}

 For example, if one of your [sections][] is called `post` and you want to adjust the canonical path to be hierarchical based on the year and month, you could set up the following configurations in YAML and TOML, respectively.